loot/libloot/docs/api/sorting.rst

 ================

 In this first stage, the plugins to be sorted are parsed and their record IDs (which are FormIDs for all games apart from Morrowind) are stored.
-Parsing is multithreaded by dividing the plugins into buckets with roughly equal total file sizes, and loading each bucket's plugins in a separate thread.
-The number of buckets created is equal to the number of concurrent threads that are hardware-supported (e.g. a dual-core CPU without hyperthreading may report that it supports two threads).

 When parsing plugins, all subrecords are skipped over for efficiency, apart from the subrecords of the ``TES4`` header record.

 Loading plugin data also involves loading any metadata that the plugin may have in the masterlist and userlist.